Climate Change and Women: Time to focus on vulnerabilities

 Climate change affects everyone in one way or another.
 Natural disasters, extreme heat, new patterns of disease, increased risk of hunger, lack of access to clean drinking water — all these consequences humanity has already experienced, and it is scary to wait for the future.
 Yet even in an issue such as climate change, women and girls find themselves in a far more vulnerable position than men.
+In this post, I explored the complex relation between climate change and women.

-Sad to say, but according to a study conducted by the London School of Economics and Political Science, many women die in natural disasters simply because their families and communities did not teach them life skills such as swimming and climbing.
+According to a study conducted by the London School of Economics and Political Science, many women die in natural disasters simply because their families and communities did not teach them life skills such as swimming and climbing.
 It turns out that girls’ lack of training puts their lives at greater risk than men who were taught these skills by ‘default’.

 Continuing with the theme of health and life, due to the fact that crops are often lost due to climate change, this worsens the quality of women’s nutrition and leads to anemia.
 According to the article ‘Climate change and women’s health: Impacts and policy directions’, anemia can lead to cognitive impairments including poor attention span, diminished working memory, and poor educational outcomes.
 Also, cardiovascular and lung diseases affect women more often than men, because they have a greater tendency to deposit particulate matter in the lung tissues.
 Considering that women are more likely to stay at home and use home stoves for cooking and eating, this also influences the number of lung problems.